I wrote this post in June 2020, before Zani was diagnosed with cancer and passed away three months later. I’m leaving it in the present tense.

 As he was leaving, I heard the ophthalmologist tell his staff to note the necessity of a muzzle in Zani’s record for future visits.

 I struggled to hold myself together as the eye tech and I went back to the other exam room.
 I chose my words carefully, and told her Zani was likely the lowest bite risk she would see all day, that she whipped her head around as a practiced evasive maneuver.
 The tech was polite but said Zani might bite because of her sore nose.
 This is true.
-Again, I’m not going to be the person to say my dog (even Zani) won’t bite.
+Again, I won’t be the person to say my dog (even Zani) won’t bite.
 I sat and tried not to cry while waiting for the ER tech.

 Back to the ER